 - salt and black pepper

-- Place mayonnaise, juice and chopped dill in a large mixing bowl, whisk.
-Season with salt and ground pepper to taste.
+Combine mayonnaise, juice and dill in a large mixing bowl, whisk to create creamy dill dressing.
+Season with salt and ground pepper to your preference and stir to mix.
+Taste and adjust seasoning as needed before adding the pasta and pickles.

-- Add the cooled cooked pasta while stirring.
+Add the cooled pasta to the dressing while stirring to combine.

 Serving